vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 When you play with visual balance, all the design tools are at your disposal: size, color, position, shape, quantity, texture and so on can influence the perceived weight individually and play off of each other.
 Getting a good grip optical equilibrium is one of the harder skills to master I think.

 This balance is more friendly, less static or rigid and conveys a design that appears more playful and dynamic.

-## Figure Ground Relationship(Gestalt Principle)

-This principle is very powerful and I think so fundamental that you should master it as early as possible.
-Working on your designs, you should often ask yourself the simple question: what elements are basically background or foreground?

-When our early ancestors were hunting, gathering or whatever, it often was of vital importance to discern what might be an immediate threat or advantage—right in front of them.
-Distinguishing things quickly from stuff that are just background “noise” seems to still be part of our wiring for “survival”.
-Think of tiger behind a bush in the jungle vs rain on the horizon.
-Neurologically, this visual survival strategy has probably left such a deep imprint that we won’t change this simple mechanism of perception for quite a while.

-I know this sounds funny and mostly obsolete for digital folks but knowing this though, makes it much simpler to decide how to accentuate important elements or information for users and how to “hide” less relevant stuff in the background.
-Another issue might be that our eyes and brains are not super fast at processing a lot of information at the same time which leads to prioritizing what we need to focus on first.
-This is no rocket science of course, but having this knowledge at the back of your head definitely helps placing pieces of the design puzzle more effectively.

-Broken down to its core essence, figure ground relationship boils down to what can the user ignore at first and what should she focus on right away.
-For design with strong visual hierarchy, this is an essential design principle to produce quality work.
-Without applying this knowledge, you either stumble over a successful solution by accident or your outcome will be significantly weaker in establishing visual hierarchy.

-??
-Blending them sometimes and breaking the clear distinction might result in nice results. ??

 ## Proximity(Gestalt Principle)